jun-hyung-joon/EpubCheck-sigil-plugin/README.md

 | macOS | ✅ | Intel and Apple Silicon, Homebrew support |
 | Linux | ✅ | Most distributions with Java support |

-## Requirements

-- **Sigil**: Version 1.0 or later
-- **Java**: JRE 8 or later
-- **epubcheck**: Version 4.0 or later (latest recommended)

-## Troubleshooting

-### **"epubcheck is not installed"**
-- Ensure epubcheck is installed and accessible
-- Try placing `epubcheck.jar` on your Desktop
-- Check that Java is properly installed

-### **"Java is not installed"**
-- Install Java using your system's package manager
-- Verify installation with `java -version`

-### **Plugin not appearing in menu**
-- Restart Sigil after plugin installation
-- Check that the plugin file is in the correct plugins directory

-### **Using multiple epubcheck versions**
-- The plugin automatically detects the latest version installed
-- If you have multiple versions, it will use the newest one
-- To force a specific version, ensure only that version is accessible

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License